Hate crime Hate crime does happen in Cornwall but it is largely hidden and very few incidents are ever reported to the police

 There are lots of ways that you can tell us about it.
 You don’t have to give your personal details if you don’t want to or provide any evidence.

 By reporting a hate incident when it happens, you can help us to stop it happening again and we can ask you about any support that you or they may need.
 We encourage you to tell person affected the police, but you can also go to one of our reporting centres.
-We have five reporting centres in Cornwall, where you can talk to trained staff about your experiences and they can give you help and support.
+We have eight support and report centres in Cornwall, where you can talk to trained staff about your experiences and they can give you help and support.
 They can also help you make a report to the police or any other organisation if you wish to or make a report on your behalf (this is called third party reporting).
 If you have seen it, experienced it, know about it or need help, tell us about it using any of the contacts provided on this website.

 Can I access support if I don’t report?